The Private Afternoons of Pamela Mann

 The Private Afternoons of Pamela Mann is a 1974 American hardcore pornographic comedy film written and directed by Radley Metzger (as "Henry Paris"/"Jake Barnes").
 It star Barbara Bourbon in the title role, Darby Lloyd Rains, Eric Edwards, Georgina Spelvin, Alan Marlow, Levi Richards (as John Ashton), Jamie Gillis (as Jamey Gills), Day Jason (as Naomi Jason), and Sonny Landham also star.
-In the film, Pamela is spied by a private detective, Frank, hired by her husband, Mann.
+In the film, Pamela is spied upon by a private detective, Frank, hired by her husband, Mann.

 Filmed in Manhattan, the film was released in New York City on December 26, 1974, and was nationally distributed in 1975.
 The film has been inducted into the X-Rated Critics Organization Hall of Fame.
 Porn film star Bill Margold, who went on to be the director of the Free Speech Coalition, has written that "The Private Afternoons of Pamela Mann signals an end to the all-balling, no purpose, disposable mastur-movies that go into one orifice and out another.”